 Cape Range National Park

-With its stunning beaches and gorges, Cape Range National Park is undeniably one of the best national parks in Australia.
+With its stunning beaches and gorges, Cape Range National Park is undeniably one of the best national parks in Western Australia.
 Located near Exmouth, it is located at the Ningaloo Reef, which makes the snorkeling spots within the national park some of the best ones in Australia.
 Visit this national park from April to October for the best weather and water conditions.

 Turquoise Bay and Oyster Stacks are both incredible beaches and if you want to explore coral reefs without going on a boat ride first, they are perfect for you.
 The pristine reefs at these locations are full of marine life including turtles and just a few meters away from the great sandy beaches.
 Here, you can dive into the turquoise water and enjoy the vibrant life underwater.
 Turquoise Bay has two snorkeling spots and if you keep your eyes open, you might be able to snorkel with a turtle.